This post may include affiliate links. Thank you for your support.

 I don’t think I could love this more.
 And it’s perfect on just about everything!

-Somehow I missed this the first time around Chey!
-Tom would absolutely LOVE this!
-He enjoys anything marsala!
-I’ll be making shortly and I’ll let you know!!
-Such a great dish for when I have a few of my vegetarian friends over too.
-I love it over the orecchiette!
+My hubby absolutely LOVES this!
+He enjoys anything marsala, but this is his favorite.
+And it’s such a great dish for when I have a few of my vegetarian friends over too.
+I love it over pasta!

-Marsala sauce is one of my favorite things on the planet and this looks like perfection!
+Marsala sauce is one of my favorite things on the planet and this recipe is literal perfection!
 I love that there’s just enough cream…too much makes it too rich for me.
-The mushrooms are my favorite part and I can see making this very often.
+The mushrooms are my favorite part and I can see myself making this very often.
 Delicious!

 Which marsalla wine did u use?